Sir Harry Johnston International School

 The Primary School was founded in 1959 when Zomba was the Capital of the Nyasaland Protectorate.
 In the early 1970s the school became one of five ‘designated schools’ under an agreement with the British government that allowed the centrally funded, private schools to continue employing expatriate teachers.
 In the 1990s the Designated School Board was disbanded, and the school became financially independent selecting to be controlled by a democratically elected Board of Trustees made up from the parent community.

 The Secondary School opened in September 2015 and has grown each year.
 It offers places for students in years 7-11.
 The Secondary School follows the Cambridge syllabus and students work towards achieving their Cambridge Checkpoints and IGCSE qualifications.
-The Secondary School will offer Boarding provision from September 2020.
+Pupil numbers increased in September 2020 due to the introduction of boarding provision.
+Numbers are expected to increase further in September 2021 as a second hostel and an additional classroom are being constructed.

 The Primary and Secondary School are located on the same campus.
 They include Pre-School, Primary and Secondary Departments, enabling them to cater for children between the ages of 2 and 16 years old.
 The schools are centrally located with spectacular views of Zomba Plateau, which rises to over 2000 metres.

 The Primary School has seven fully equipped classrooms.
-The Secondary School has four rooms, which includes an arts studio and a science laboratory.
+The Secondary School has five rooms, which includes an arts studio and a science laboratory.
 Both schools share a multi-purpose hall.

 All students have access to a variety of fiction and non-fiction books, as well as various ICT equipment including laptops (with internet access) and projectors.
 Educational resources are purchased overseas if they are unavailable locally.
 Our Secondary students are also provided with textbooks to support their studies.